 As a work-at-home mom, it’s so easy to let time get away from you and finish the day feeling like you didn’t accomplish anything.
 I used to end my days saying, “What did I do today?”
-I remember the meals, playing with my children, and a few phone calls but never felt like I made a dent in the endless to-do list.
+I’d remember the meals, playing with my children, a few phone calls, and the websites I visited, but I never felt like I made a dent in the endless to-do list.

 This post may contain affiliate links.
 For more information, please read my disclosure.

 As a virtual assistant, freelancer, and blogger, I’m under a lot of pressure to make sure I use my time wisely while making sure I don’t neglect my family.
 It’s my goal to be more intentional with my days, so I do my best to set myself up for success.

 Whether you use an online planner or paper planner, make a task list.
 I use a combination of both as I don’t like to limit myself.
 I recently discovered Workflowy and use that to write some of my to-dos and map out big projects.
 If you haven’t heard of it, you’re missing out.
 “WorkFlowy is an organizational tool that makes life easier.
 It’s a surprisingly powerful way to take notes, make lists, collaborate, brainstorm, plan and generally organize your brain.” – Workflowy.

 I like to think of it as a great way for brain dumping.

 I like writing my task list the night before so I can hit the ground running in the morning, but others start their day planning.
 Do what works for you.
 A list is so important to make sure you don’t forget anything.
 If you’re in need of a new paper planner, one of my favorite planners is the Passion Planner.
 It’s way more than just a planner.
 Sure, it’ll help you stay organized and get more done, but it also helps you define and break down short and long-term goals and incorporate them into your daily life.

 Now keep in mind that a task list is useless if you don’t hold yourself accountable so write it down and stick to it!